Opposing the EU’s Assault on the Nation State…Biographical

 Anthony Coughlan contributed articles and news items every month to the Connolly Association’s monthly newspaper, The Irish Democrat, between late 1961 and the early 2000s, when that paper ceased regular publication.
 He also contributed regular articles to the Irish current affair monthly magazine, Village, between 2015 and 2017.

-In the injunction stage of the Crotty case in December 1986 Raymond Crotty’s counsel were significantly assisted by a friend of Anthony Coughlan’s, architect Brendan O’Connor, who researched much of the relevant case-law that was put before Barrington J., and in particular the San Michele case of the ECJ, 1965, which was a useful precedent relating to the issue of the deposit of the instrument of ratification of that treaty.
-Mr O’Connor was especially interested in the issue of EU encroachment on fundamental rights in the Irish Constitution through the SEA.
+In the injunction stage of the Crotty case in December 1986 Raymond Crotty’s counsel were significantly assisted by a friend of Anthony Coughlan’s, architect Brendan O’Connor, who researched much of the relevant case-law that was put before Barrington J., and in particular the San Michele case of the ECJ, 1965.
+This was a useful precedent relating to the deposit of the instrument of ratification of the SEA treaty, which was a key issue in the case.
+Brendan O’Connor was especially interested in the issue of EU encroachment on fundamental rights in the Irish Constitution through the SEA.
 For the San Michele case see:

 https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX%3A61965CO0009